xaviershilosaputra/OpenAero/README.md

 ## Optimization

 ### Shared Application Level Caching
-I used cross-page persistence layer using sessionStorage to bridge the GUI (main site) and the Terminal.
+I used a cross-page persistence layer using sessionStorage to bridge the GUI (main site) and the Terminal.
 This means both pages share a single source of truth for API data.
-By wrapping the AviationStack and Open-Meteo logic in a TTL governed system, the app achieves a 100 percent reduction in redundant API calls when you switch between views.
-If you look up a flight in the GUI, the data is already warm and ready when you open the Terminal.
+I wrapped the AviationStack and Open-Meteo logic in a TTL governed system and successfully achieves a 100 percent reduction in redundant API calls when users switch between views.
+When people look up a flight in the GUI, the data is already warm and ready when they run the same command in the Terminal.

 * **Implementation:** Created js/cache.js to manage a shared pool with specific expiration timers: 5 minutes for flights, 10 minutes for weather, and 60 minutes for airport coordinates.
-* **Results:** Eliminated unnecessary network latency for repeated searches and conserve API credits by serving cached data from the current session.
+* **Results:** Eliminated unnecessary network latency for repeated searches and conserved API credits by serving cached data from the current session.

-### Resource and Logic Deduplication
+### Modular Architecture and Logic Deduplication
-I refactored the code and removed over 200 lines of duplicate logic or data structures and combined it in the cache.js.
-Before the update, the AIRPORT_DB and other functions were copied across different files with inconsistent data (messy duplicates).
+I refactored the project to move all heavy lifting into a centralized `cache.js` module.
+Before, the `AIRPORT_DB` and core functions were duplicated across multiple files with inconsistent data (messy duplicates).
+I fixed the problem by decoupling the UI from the data-fetching layer (the Terminal and GUI now act as "clients" that pull only what they need from the shared backbone).

-* **Implementation:** I merged IATA and ICAO databases into one shared object and moved core utilities like sanitize, memoize, and fetchMetar into the global cache module.
+* **Implementation:** I combined the IATA/ICAO databases into one object and removed over 200 lines of duplicate code.
+I also moved all core utilities like `sanitize()`, `memoize()`, and `fetchMetar()` to the global cache module.
-* **Results:** The bundle size is now much smaller.
-Moreover, API and memory usage are now significantly reduced.
-This modular "one source of truth" approach means any update to the database or logic now applies across the whole system instantly (better maintainability).
+* **Results:** The bundle size and memory overhead is significantly reduced.
+My new "one source of truth" system also makes the system easier to maintain and update in the future.

 ## Technical Stack